imjoy-team/ImJoy/README.md

 of the local GPU/CPU.
 The computational backend can also be launched on remote servers including cloud servers on Amazon, Google Compute, or an institutional computing cluster.

-Previously, running Python plugins will require the installation of Plugin Engine.
-However, now we have added an experimental support for running Python plugin via the servers provided by MyBinder.org.
+Previously, running Python plugins would require installation of the Plugin Engine.
+However, now we have added experimental support for running Python plugins via the servers provided by MyBinder.org.
-So you an try for example [DeepBindScan](https://imjoy.io/#/app?plugin=oeway/ImJoy-Plugins:DeepBindScan) without any installation.
+You can try for example the [DeepBindScan](https://imjoy.io/#/app?plugin=oeway/ImJoy-Plugins:DeepBindScan) plugin without any installation.

 To learn more details about ImJoy, please go to [ImJoy Docs](https://imjoy.io/docs/).